 Skip to main content

-The MCP server uses a separate OAuth 2.0 token endpoint at https://mcp.dynamosql.com/token.
-This is distinct from the REST API token endpoint at https://api.dynamosql.com/v1/auth/token, but both accept the same API client credentials.
+The MCP server uses a separate OAuth 2.0 authorization server at https://mcp.dynamosql.com.
+This is distinct from the REST API token endpoint at https://api.dynamosql.com/v1/auth/token.

 Use the same API client credentials, but not the same bearer token.
 The REST API accessToken from https://api.dynamosql.com/v1/auth/token is not accepted on POST /mcp.
 The MCP server only accepts bearer tokens minted by https://mcp.dynamosql.com/token.